pritamcode53/EventBooking/README.md

 This platform bridges the gap between venue providers and customers, offering an intuitive and reliable digital solution that enhances operational efficiency and improves the overall user experience.

+## Introduction

+Managing events and venues manually can be time-consuming, error-prone, and inefficient.
+Whether it's finding the right venue, handling bookings, or tracking event details, stakeholders often face challenges due to lack of centralized systems.
+This project aims to solve that by providing a digital platform that simplifies and automates the entire event and venue management lifecycle.

+## My Solution

+The **Event and Venue Management & Booking System** is a full-stack web application designed to streamline venue discovery, booking, and event coordination.
+It offers:

+- A responsive frontend built with **React.js** and styled using **Tailwind CSS**.
+- A robust backend powered by **.NET 8**, handling business logic and API services.
+- A secure and scalable **PostgreSQL** database for storing user, venue, booking, and review data.
+- Role-based access for **Customers**, **Venue Owners**, and **Admins**.
+- Real-time booking management, review system, and admin analytics dashboard.

 ## Project Scope
 - Centralized platform for venue listing and booking
 - Role-based access for customers, venue owners, and admins